My Snowboarding Journey

 • 50-50 Press — balancing flat on features

-• Butter Variations (Owen, Sone) — ground-based spins and presses
+• Butter Variations (Owen, Sone) — ground-based spins and presses that chain off a solid press position

 • Driving Spin — rotational movements initiated from flat ground